 1. You must be nominated by your area’s faculty representative.
 Contact your representative to see if you may be considered for this nomination.
 Your representative will also be able to give you more information about the nomination process.

 2. Once you are nominated by your faculty representative, you may begin the application process.
-The online application form may be accessed here.

 4. Applicants will have to complete a 1000 word personal statement.